 The summer transfer window is a frenzy of rumours and speculation, with endless discussion on who will moving where, as clubs bid to strengthen their squads.

-Throughout Premier League history we have seen our fair share of protracted transfer sagas, drawn out across several months.
+Throughout Premier League history we have seen our fair share of protracted transfer sagas, with Jadon Sancho’s move to Manchester United from Borussia Dortmund the latest completed deal after being drawn out across several months.

-And with some transfers sagas already underway this summer, here’s five of the most drawn-out transfer stories in Premier League history…
+With some transfers sagas likely to follow once again this summer, here are five of the most drawn-out transfer stories in Premier League history.

 Steven Gerrard to Chelsea, 2004 & 2005

-With Liverpool having finished 30 points behind champions Arsenal, Steven Gerrard considered leaving Anfield in 2004 amid interest from Chelsea, fearful the club would not be able to realise his ambitions of winning major silverware.
+With Liverpool having finished 30 points behind champions Arsenal, Steven Gerrard considered leaving Anfield in 2004 amid interest from Chelsea, fearful his boyhood side would not be able to realise his ambitions of winning major silverware.

-Talks with new manager Rafael Benitez convinced the midfielder to stay, however, a year later Chelsea would return.
+Talks with new manager Rafael Benitez convinced the midfielder to stay, but a year later Chelsea returned with renewed interest.

-Liverpool’s home-grown hero had just led his boyhood club to a fifth European Cup, inspiring Benitez’s side from 3-0 down in one of the most memorable Champions League finals in history against AC Milan.
+The circumstances had changed with Liverpool’s home-grown hero having led the Reds to a fifth European Cup during Benitez’s maiden season, inspiring the side from 3-0 down in one of the most memorable Champions League finals in history against AC Milan.

 Having captained his side to glory, Gerrard proclaimed post-match: “How can I leave after a night like this?”.

-However, Chelsea had just won their first Premier League title and Liverpool’s failure to offer Gerrard a new contract saw his head turned, with the England international’s decision to hand in a transfer request amid a £32m bid rocking English football.
+However, Chelsea had emerged as the Premier League’s new major force after winning the title and Liverpool’s failure to offer Gerrard a new contract saw his head turned, with the England international’s decision to hand in a transfer request amid a £32m bid from west London rocking English football.

-Liverpool’s supporters were outraged by the perceived betrayal of one of their own, fans protesting outside Anfield and burning shirts bearing Gerrard’s name upon hearing the news.
+Liverpool supporters were left outraged by the perceived betrayal of one of their own, fans protesting outside Anfield and burning shirts bearing Gerrard’s name upon hearing the news.

 Despite the temptation of Chelsea’s millions, Gerrard remarkably performed a U-turn on his decision to leave and signed a new contract at Liverpool.

-He would remain with the club for another ten years, leaving as one of the greatest players in the Anfield outfits history.
+He remained with the club for another ten years, leaving as one of the greatest players in the Anfield outfits history.

 Ashley Cole to Chelsea, 2006

-The Arsenal full-back was one of the Premier League’s finest, winning two Premier League titles and three FA Cups in a trophy-laden spell under Arsene Wenger in North London.
+Ashley Cole rose through the Arsenal academy system to establish himself as one of the Premier League’s finest full-backs, winning two Premier League titles and three FA Cup winners’ medals in a trophy-laden spell under Arsene Wenger in north London.

-Despite exclaiming his happiness at the club in 2004, talks over a new deal stalled and Cole’s relationship with his boyhood club soon began to unravel.
+Despite exclaiming his happiness at the club following their title success in 2004, talks over a new deal stalled and Cole’s relationship with his boyhood club soon began to unravel.

-A secret meeting between Cole, his agent and Chelsea representatives Jose Mourinho, Peter Kenyon and Pini Zahavi in January 2005 saw Cole, Mourinho and Chelsea fined, whilst his reputation amongst Arsenal’s supporters was irreversibly damaged.
+A secret meeting between Cole, his agent, and Chelsea representatives Jose Mourinho, Peter Kenyon and Pini Zahavi in January 2005 saw Cole, Mourinho and Chelsea fined, whilst his reputation amongst the Arsenal support was irreversibly damaged.

 By summer of 2006, the England international’s exit from Arsenal seem inevitable and Chelsea approached their London rivals over a proposed transfer.